wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-capture-image-windows-server.md

 - [Create a custom virtual machine running Windows] []
 - [How to attach a data disk to a virtual machine] []

 > [AZURE.WARNING] This process deletes the original virtual machine after it's captured, and is not intended as a way to back up a virtual machine.
 One possible way to do that is Azure Backup, which is available as a preview in certain regions.
 For details, see [Back up Azure virtual machines](/documentation/articles/backup-azure-vms).
 Other solutions are available from certified partners.
-To find out what’s currently available, search the Azure Marketplace.
+To find out <!-- deleted by customization what’s --><!-- keep by customization: begin --> what�s <!-- keep by customization: end --> currently available, search the Azure Marketplace.

 ##Capture the virtual machine##